BeeGFS Hive Index

 usage: bee [--help] [-X MAX_MEMORY_USAGE] [-F FS_PATH] [-I INDEX_PATH]

-BeeGFS Hive index version of create
+BeeGFS Hive Index version of create

 optional arguments: